KevinEverywhere/open_ai_codex/README.md

-# OpenAI API Quickstart - Node.js example app
+# our-bitch, chatGPT app

-This is an example pet name generator app used in the OpenAI API [quickstart tutorial](https://beta.openai.com/docs/quickstart).
-It uses the [Next.js](https://nextjs.org/) framework with [React](https://reactjs.org/).
-Check out the tutorial or follow the instructions below to get set up.
+## What it Does:

+This application was built to provide me assistance to quickly achieve programming tasks.
+When I do not have the time or knowhow to scaffold code for specifice , I wanted to rely on an application to do this for me.

+# Implementation of a ChatGPT AI Application

+This app was baded on a video, [Build and Deploy Your Own ChatGPT AI App ...](https://www.youtube.com/watch?v=2FeymQoKvrk).
+It uses [OpenAI API](https://openai.com/api/).
+I later found its source code in [Adrian Hajdin's GitHub Repo](https://github.com/adrianhajdin/project_openai_codex):

 ## Setup

-1. If you don’t have Node.js installed, [install it from here](https://nodejs.org/en/)
+1. If you don’t have Node.js installed, [install it from here](https://nodejs.org/)

 2. Clone this repository